Frequently Asked Questions (FAQs)

 - I am an international student.
 Can I register for courses and programs at the Center for Continuing and Professional Education (CCPE)?

 - I am an international student.
-Can the Center for Continuing and Professional Education (CCPE) assist with my visa documents?
-Will CCPE support my visa application?
+Can the Center for Continuing and Professional Education (CCPE)assist with my visa documents?
+Will CCPE sponsor my visa application?

 - Where can I stay while I am taking courses?
 Can I stay on campus?